Atik203/Restaurant-Management-Client-Side/README.md

 - **Search Functionality**: Backend-integrated search functionality allows users to quickly find relevant information.

 - **Filtering Options**: Users can filter search results based on specific criteria, streamlining the data retrieval process.
+- **Framer Motion**: Added Framer Motion to website to bring dynamic and engaging user interactions to a whole new level.

 ## Getting Started